hannotify/pattern-matching-small-enhancement-or-major-feature/sections/1-pattern-matching-for-instanceof.md

 ## Demo

 * Simplify implementation of `equals`
-* Loop through a set of `Effect`s and apply 'pattern matching for instanceof'

 <https://pxhere.com/en/photo/1458897> <!-- .element: class="attribution" -->

 note:

 * **Guitar.java** Simplify implementation of `equals`
-* **AmplifierTest.java** Loop through a set of `Effect`s and apply 'pattern matching for instanceof'

 ---